Cerne Abbas CE VC First School, Duck Street, Cerne Abbas, Dorset, DT2 7LA

 - Children should learn ‘how a baby is conceived and born’ before they leave primary school(1.16)

-As a Church School, Cerne Abbas CE VC First School, RSE is set in a context that is consistent with the school’s Christian ethos and values:
+As a Church School, RSHE is set in a context that is consistent with the school’s Christian ethos and values:

-- RSE is based on inclusive Christian principles and values emphasising respect, compassion, loving care and forgiveness.
+- It is based on inclusive Christian principles and values emphasising respect, compassion, loving care and forgiveness.

-- The teaching of RSE is sensitive to the circumstances of all children and mindful of the expressions of family life in our culture, yet it also upholds the Christian values regarding relationships and marriage.
+- It is sensitive to the circumstances of all children and mindful of the expressions of family life in our culture, yet it also upholds the Christian values regarding relationships and marriage.

 - Issues regarding human sexuality are addressed sensitively and discussed within an adult context ie. with reference to men and women and not boys and girls.